Cookies on the Healthspan site

-During menopause, oestrogen levels decrease, which is what causes a women’s monthly cycle to stop.
-This also brings on other changes which may occur during menopause, such as hot flushes.
-The drop in oestrogen also causes vaginal dryness and soreness, which can make sex painful, and cause women to feel less enthusiastic about it.
+During menopause oestrogen levels decrease, which is what causes a women's monthly cycle to stop.
+This also brings on other changes, such as hot flushes and night sweats.
+This drop in oestrogen also causes vaginal dryness and soreness, which can make sex painful and cause women to feel less enthusiastic about it.
 However, there are ways to help with this dryness.

 Hormone replacement therapy (HRT) is the most commonly prescribed medication for menopause.
-It is effective for hot flushes and night sweats, vaginal dryness, and generally making women feel better.
-However, how safe it is as a treatment is in question, and many women are increasingly looking for other, natural solutions.
+It is effective for hot flushes and night sweats, vaginal dryness, and generally makes women feel better.
+However, how safe it is as a treatment is in question and many women are increasingly looking for other, natural solutions.

 There are also some herbal supplements which may be beneficial if taken during menopause.
-Whilst none have specific claims about their libido boosting effects, they may help reduce some of the other symptoms which can also affect libido.
+While none have specific claims about their libido-boosting effects, they may help reduce some of the other symptoms which can also affect libido.

 There are some foods which may naturally boost libido for women, including:

-Watermelon is known to act like viagra does in men, because it contains a nutrient called citrulline, which is converted into arginine, an amino acid, within the body.
+Watermelon is known to act like viagra does in men because it contains a nutrient called citrulline, which is converted into arginine, an amino acid, within the body.
 Arginine then boosts nitric oxide which increases blood flow and relaxes blood vessels.
-An increased blood flow may lead to better orgasms.
+Increased blood flow may lead to better orgasms.

-Typically thought of as an aphrodisiac, oysters actually are beneficial for increasing libido.
+Typically thought of as an aphrodisiac, oysters really are beneficial for increasing libido.
 They contain high levels of zinc, which has been found to trigger a surge in the sex hormones.
 A study also identified that oysters contain two very rare amino acids, which when given to female rats increased their progesterone levels.
-Progesterone is a female sex hormone, and increases sexual motivation.
+Progesterone is a female sex hormone and increases sexual motivation.

-These foods supply a rich source of healthy fats which may help with increasing libido and decreasing vaginal dryness, thus making sex more pleasurable, and less painful.
-Walnuts and flaxseeds provide a good source of omega 3 for those that rarely eat oily fish.
-Avocados are also a rich source of B6 which is a key vitamin for libido.
+These foods supply a rich source of healthy fats which may help with increasing libido and decreasing vaginal dryness, thus making sex more pleasurable and less painful.
+Walnuts and flaxseeds provide a good source of omega 3 for those who rarely eat oily fish.
+Avocados are also a rich source of vitamin B6 which is a key vitamin for libido.

-Oily fish is a rich source of omega 3 which may increase libido, and prevent negative moods.
-Depression and other mental health conditions can reduce libido in any one of any age, so managing these symptoms can help to boost libido.
+Oily fish is a rich source of omega 3 which may increase libido and prevent negative moods.
+Depression and other mental health conditions can reduce libido in people of any age, so managing these symptoms can help to boost libido.